ericandrewlewis/https-http2-and-wordpress/README.md

 doesn't work properly and causes a redirect loop when serving the application through an HTTPS proxy that runs the web server over HTTP.

+Should concatenation of assets be modified for HTTP/2?

 ## How to upgrade a WP site to HTTPS / HTTP/2?

 [Zack has done a ton of this already](https://www.tollmanz.com/wordpress-https-mixed-content-detector-1-1-0-update/).
 A canonical step-by-step guide would be good.